-13.4.5 Organiser Promotional Activities
+13.4.5 Organiser's Promotional Activities

-Rally organisers may liaise with the Championship Promoter to organise the participation of crews and team members in reasonable promotional activities during reconnaissance or the rally.
+Organisers may liaise with the Promoter to organise the participation of crews and team members in reasonable promotional activities during reconnaissance or the rally.
 Adequate time for such requests must be allowed for in any schedules and those involved must be notified at least 15 days before the start of the event.